"This was the best financial gift I've ever given myself." A SeattleCoach client

 Coaching is a significant investment of time and money.
 Here's how it usually unfolds:

 We meet for a complimentary twenty minutes to ask each other questions, to explore what you hope to accomplish in coaching, and to make sure we're a good match to work together.
-In preparation for this conversation, most potential clients first spend about an hour reviewing the new-client profile and agreement.
-At our complimentary meeting, we'll customize your costs, outcomes and pace.
+In preparation for this conversation, most potential clients first spend about an hour reviewing my new-client profile and agreement.

 If green lights ensue for both of us, we schedule our first official coaching session--or if both of our schedules allow it, we move directly into it.
-I like to plan on an extra-long first official coaching session (about an hour and a quarter), during which we get a thorough overview of your goals and outcomes, and begin to forge our agreement for the coming months.
+I like to plan on an extra-long first official coaching session (about an hour and a quarter), during which we get a thorough overview of your goals and outcomes, and begin to forge our agreement and pace for the coming months.

 I meet with most of my clients two to three times monthly and most people pay by the month or by the quarter.
 You can pay me via a purchase order or check or you can ask me to charge your credit card securely online.
 When I bill your card, you will receive an emailed copy of the charges for your records.
 Since much of your work is designed to happen between our meetings, I welcome your phone, text and email check-ins.
 And when I see an additional resource that I believe would be useful to you, I'll bring it up.